M.L. "Cissy" Petty, Ph.D.

 Dean Petty has high energy, a drive to accomplish bold projects, and a keen eye for the details.
 She would describe herself as a change agent, comfortable with intuitively seeing the potential in people, places, and things.
 She is also described as a relentless advocate for learning.
 Learning opens up the possibilities to imagine and re-imagine what can happen at any given moment.
 Maya Angelou, one of her favored authors, evokes this excellence in the following, “the horizon leans forward, offering you space to place new steps of change.”

 In August 2019, M.L.
-“Cissy” Petty, Ph.D. was appointed to the George Washington University’s leadership team as Vice President for Student Affairs and Dean of Students, reporting directly to GW President Thomas LeBlanc.
+“Cissy” Petty, Ph.D. was appointed to the George Washington University’s leadership team.
+As Vice President for Student Affairs and Dean of Students, Dean Petty reports directly to GW President Mark Wrighton and Provost Chris Bracey.
 Dean Petty provides leadership over areas including student conduct, student health and well-being, campus living and residential education, fraternity and sorority life, student organizations and leadership development, military and veteran student support, and on-campus student programming.

 “Our students are an engaged, active community, and we are here to do whatever we can to help them achieve academic success and personal growth,” Dr. Petty said.
 “I am excited to build on the progress we have made to the student experience during the past year, especially our ongoing efforts to enhance community space, programs, and a sense of belonging at GW.”